Celebrate the Spirit and Adventure of Sled Dog Racing

 RESPONSIBILITY AND SPORTSMANSHIP

 1. The Musher shall be responsible for the conduct of his/her dogs, his/her designated handler, and themself whenever in the race area or on the trail.
 Common sense and good sportsmanship shall prevail.
-This is a family race, and we have many young and first-time racers.
+This is a family friendly race, and we have many young and first-time racers.
 Please be kind and helpful.
 An aggressive dog will not be tolerated.

 2. If the Race Marshal determines that a driver, handler, or team conduct at any time in the race area or on the trail is detrimental to the sport/race, that team shall be disqualified.